-The Office of the Sheriff offers interesting careers that can take you into the community and across the state
+There are a variety of exciting career opportunities within the NSW Sheriff’s Office that can take you into the community and across the state.

-There are 2 main types of roles in the Office of the Sheriff that you might want to consider:
+There are many different roles withing the NSW Sheriff’s Office, however there are 2 main types of roles that you might want to consider:

 Sheriff's Officers need to be committed to excellent client service, good communicators, passionate about working with the community as well as people from different backgrounds and be team players.

 They should be able to act with integrity in the interest of justice and the Sheriff's Code of Conduct, without fear or favour.

 Among other attributes, Sheriff's Officers should be accountable, innovative, safety conscious and able to actively manage any risks faced.

 You must be an Australian Resident and hold a full, current and unrestricted New South Wales Driver's Licence.

 The Sheriff's Office accepts applicants from a variety of backgrounds, from retail and hospitality to security or military service.
 Focus is on candidates with good people skills and general aptitude as all new recruits undergo an in-depth induction program once hired.